Xue-Chi/Papaya---Medical-Research-Image-Viewer/README.md

 * [Supported Formats](https://github.com/rii-mango/Papaya/wiki/Supported-Formats): NIFTI (.nii, .nii.gz), DICOM (compressed/uncompressed), GIFTI (.surf.gii), VTK

 ### Quickstart Guide
 You may need Git LFS as a plug-in to assist you in downloading since the size of test image is relatively large.
-Details have been attached in the Appendix A - User Manual in the report.
+Details wit texts and screenshots have been attached in the Appendix A - User Manual in the report.

 Before you can actually run it, you need to follow these steps:
 1. Download the code or clone the repository to your own local machine.